dkager/tolk/README.md

 The `lib` directory contains the required screen reader API DLLs.
 Tolk expects these DLLs to be found either in the current working directory or somewhere in the PATH.
 If a DLL for a certain screen reader is not found, that screen reader will be unavailable.
 Note that some screen readers use COM and therefore don't need API DLLs.

-Tolk provides functions for (un)initialization, querying, and manipulating the active screen reader.
+Tolk provides functions for (un)initialization, querying and using the active screen reader, and working with Microsoft SAPI.
 The key components of Tolk are the screen reader drivers.
 They wrap a specific screen reader API into an abstracted interface which is then used by Tolk's auto-detection mechanism.
-To keep things simple and secure, the screen reader drivers are not exposed to client code.
+SAPI, albeit not a screen reader, also has its own driver.
+To keep things simple and secure, these screen reader drivers are not exposed to client code.

 Before using Tolk you need to initialize it with `Tolk_Load` and then uninitialize it with `Tolk_Unload` when you're done.
 Because some of the screen reader drivers use COM, you have two options: